 These challenges bring to light the growing need for an alternative to cloud computing.
 Cloud computing is an inherently centralized computing paradigm.
 Edge Computing helps overcome many of the disadvantages of centralized computing.
 Edge Computing is inherently decentralized and keeps data local, at the ‘edge’ of the network.
 Edge Computing is ideal for both, data-intensive content and latency-sensitive applications.
 Edge Computing makes efficient use of local data and reduces the amount of traffic in the network.

-Coronavirus accelerates the need to digitize and strains bandwidth
+Coronavirus accelerates the need to digitize

 As the world begins to recover from the coronavirus pandemic, digitization efforts will no doubt increase.
 We will see intelligent systems implemented across industries and value chains, accelerating innovation and alongside: data volumes and subsequent strain on network bandwidth.
 Edge computing is a key technology to ensure that this digitalization is both scalable and sustainable.

 Edge Computing takes the ‘edge’ off bandwidth strain

 Today, over 90% of enterprise data is sent to the cloud to be stored and processed.
 By 2025, this number will drop to just 25%.
 The remaining data is stored and used on the device it was created on.
 This is called edge computing.
 It entails that data is stored and used locally, on the “edge” of the network, e.g. a smart phone or IoT device.
 Edge computing delivers faster decision making, local and offline data processing, as well as reduced data transfer to the cloud (e.g. filtered, computed, extra- or interpolated data), which saves both bandwidth and cloud storage costs.